Leave a Message

 Where to Look: The Robbins Park Historic District

 At the heart of Hinsdale's historic charm lies the Robbins Park Historic District.
-This residential enclave, encompassing over 360 properties, many of which date back to the late 19th century, is listed on the National Register of Historic Places.
+This residential enclave, encompassing over 360 properties — many dating back to the late 19th century — is listed on the National Register of Historic Places.
 It is the premier destination for buyers searching for period architecture in Hinsdale.

 Tree-lined streets such as Park Avenue, 6th Street, and County Line Road are home to some of the village's most distinctive historic residences.
-The neighborhood is walkable, peaceful, and conveniently located near both the Metra station and Hinsdale's charming downtown area, where boutiques and sidewalk cafés complement the lifestyle.
+The neighbourhood is walkable and conveniently located near both the Metra BNSF station and Hinsdale's charming downtown area, where boutiques and cafés complement the lifestyle.

 Modern Living with Historic Flair